GollumArain/tars/content/about.md

 [Map Link/Google Profile](https://maps.app.goo.gl/AerhuZcgtY67gHcBA)

-1.
-The store perfectly strikes the balance between being quiet and clean.
-This makes it easy for me to find everything I need the moment I walk through the door.

-2.
-The staff here is helpful and courteous from the get go.
-They have always assisted me whenever I had any follow up questions.

-3.
-Vape Land is a cut above the rest.
-The combination of speedy service along with a great assortment of products at such enticing prices draws me in every time.

-4.
-The deals they are currently offering are too good to pass on.
-The bundles with vape products offer great value for the money spent.

 5.
 In my experience, the ideal standard of service in this area is simply unrivaled.
 The employees guarantee that I always leave with a smile on my face after making a satisfying purchase.